 3. Project Your Sales & Profit

 As your company gets off the ground, including your projected profit into your initial budget can allow you to see where you can grow and cut back in certain areas of your expenses.
 Also, you can include these factors within your first quarter by projecting for your ideal profit scenario.
 If you want to cut out the guesswork in your budget, it’s simple to incorporate your incoming sales and profit into your startup budget.
 It could be important in this stage to also include a “break-even” point to calculate when you’re sales are meeting your expenses.
+Be sure to start contributing to a SEP IRA or other retirement plan for your business as soon as you can.

 4. Determine Where You Can Make Cuts